kjkoster/php-vhosts-docker-compose/readme.md

 production use.
 The same image can be used on a development or test server, ensuring that what is tested is also what is going live.

+All services come with SSL and have their HTTP requests redirected to be HTTPS requests.

 For local development, the websites are mounted directly onto the file system in the container.
 This means that file changes are picked up immediately, without builds or restarts.